codesandbox/codesandbox-client/packages/homepage/content/articles/codesadbox-introducing-improved-crash-reporting/index.md

 ![Template Icons](./images/03_Template_Icons.gif)

 Not only that, we've shipped a much requested feature for Containers: multiple port support!
-Now when your container beings listening on an additional port, you'll see a toast notification in the bottom-right corner letting you know and providing you the option to open a new browser preview tab as well:
+Now when your container begins listening on an additional port, you'll see a toast notification in the bottom-right corner letting you know and providing you the option to open a new browser preview tab as well: